philzook58/philzook58.github.io/_posts/2026-03-02-state_o_knuck_3.md

 - Inductive relations.
 Define least fixed point, derive the appropriate lemmas.
 The honest way of doing it like explained <https://isabelle.in.tum.de/website-Isabelle2011-1/dist/Isabelle2011-1/doc/ind-defs.pdf>
 - Just doing fun knuth bendix / superposition stuff
 - Proof by saturation / consistency / confluence
 - Embedding Scryer Prolog <https://pypi.org/project/kdrag-scryer/> and Steel Scheme as helper libraries / DSLs.
 LeanTAP like provers, typeclass like search, minikanren.
-Or janus-swi
+Or janus-swi.
+Use scheme as an smtlib executor for its executable fragment.
 - Embedded TLA-like proof system for streams `Int -> T`
+- Nominal Isabelle like stuff?
+- I should really publish some kind of basic tool description paper
+- Push more stuff into faster languages (C/C++/Rust).
+Or is this the wrong impulse?

 # Kernel Changes